 Hotel Playa Sol

-A recently renovated traditional farmhouse on a mountaintop, El Ventós enjoys panoramic views, which, on a clear day, extend all the way to the sea.
-Spacious guest rooms blend modern and rustic, with terracotta tile floors, white walls, large windows, and antiques.
-In addition to the main fireside lounge—with exposed beams and cozy seating looking out onto a large terrace—there are hammocks, a “cyber corner,” a reading room, and an outdoor swimming pool set on almost 1,000 acres of grounds with gardens and trails.
-The excellent onsite restaurant features the property’s own or very local products.
+A recently renovated traditional farmhouse on a mountaintop with panoramic views which, on a clear day, extend all the way to the sea, El Ventós is a rambling country home.
+Spacious, air conditioned guest rooms blend modern and rustic, with terracotta tile floors, white walls, large windows, and antiques.
+In addition to the main fireside lounge with exposed beams and cozy seating looking out onto a large terrace, there are other terraces, hammocks, a “cyber corner,” a reading room, and an outdoor swimming pool set in extensive grounds with gardens and trails.
+On almost 1,000 acres, the hotel raises its own cattle on surrounding pasture.
+The excellent on-site restaurant features the property’s own or very local products—such as an appetizer of figs, duck ham, and goat cheese, followed by a main course of local slow-cooked lamb, finished with a fig crumble topped with homemade ice cream.
+Please note that this family-owned hotel has a friendly dog and cats on the property.

 Pre-Tour Extension - Barcelona